Most recently updated on January 5, 2024

 We Build the Wall reported it raised $25 million through online donations from private donors to construct a total of 100 miles of border barriers.

 In April 2019, a member of a self-proclaimed militia was arrested in Sunland Park on charges of firearms possession by a felon.
-Authorities say members of the United Constitutional Patriot had detained as many as 300 migrants at gunpoint along the Mexico border while they called the Border Patrol.
+Authorities say members of the United Constitutional Patriots had detained as many as 300 migrants at gunpoint along the Mexico border while they called the Border Patrol.

 A few days later, the United Constitutional Patriots members were told by police to leave the camp they had set up in Sunland Park.